the-teachingRSE-project/competencies/competencies.md

 They should encourage their students to use relevant tools (LIBS).
 They need to be able to judge the suitability of the software (SWLC) and follow the interactions between relevant projects (SWREPOS).
 They should be able to advise their students on legal aspects of the software (LEG).
-The should be able to contribute meaningfully to the steering decisions of the software in their field (USERS).
+They should be able to contribute meaningfully to the steering decisions of the software in their field (USERS).
 They need to guide students and give full-size lectures (TEACH).
 They need to manage and lead their research group (PM, TEAM).